Toofan (1976 film)

 Toofan is a 1976 Pakistani Punjabi film directed and produced by Hassan Askari.
 The film starred Aasia, Sultan Rahi, Iqbal Hassan, Najma, Afzaal Ahmad, and Mustafa Qureshi.

-Toofan was a super hit movie and won 3 Nigar Awards, including the best film for the year.
+Toofan was a 'super hit' movie and won 3 Nigar Awards, including the 'Best Film' in the Punjabi language for the year 1976.

 Plot

 The main character of the story is a retired soldier who walks with a limp but takes revenge on his enemies.